David05500/PetLab-Tech-Task/SOLUTION.md

 WHEN I run test 1
-THEN I expect the API call to http://localhost:3010/products to be mocked and fake data to be returned THEN I expect the tests to check that the 12 products have been rendered THEN I expect an element with test_id pagination-next_test-id to have styles set to text-gray-800 hover:bg-gray-300 (as there are more that 12 products) in the db
+THEN I expect the API call to http://localhost:3010/products to be mocked and fake data to be returned THEN I expect the tests to check that the 12 products have been rendered THEN I expect an element with test_id pagination-next_test-id to have color style set to #1e293b (as there are more that 12 products in the db)

 WHEN I run test 2
 THEN I expect for an api call to be triggered when an element with test_id subscription-checkbox_test-id is set to true state